FoHoOV/project-management/backend/README.md

 for a web based swagger docs.

 ## Tests
-For tests to work you need to create an exact copy of `.env` file and rename it to `.env.integration`.
-In this file change the database connection string to a test database.
+For tests to work you need to create a `.env.integration` file.
+In this file override the database connection string to a test database.
+UI tests connect should connect to an instance running in port `8090` for instance which connects to the test database instead.